AMC Gremlin: 1972

-Among many other changes was an available 304 CID V8 engine.
+Among many other changes was the availability of a 304 CID V8 engine.
 It was "the muscle car formula of stuffing a big motor in a small car."
 Engine ratings were downgraded to more accurate Society of Automotive Engineers (SAE) net hp figures, bringing the 232 CID engine to 100 hp, the 258 CID to 110 hp and the 304 V8 to 150 hp.
 Even with the lower engine output ratings across the industry, "the V8 Gremlin was a poor-man's Corvette, able to spin its rear tires at will and outrun some larger, more expensive pony cars" and it was "the only real performance car available under $2,200."

 The base two-seater model was discontinued, having sold 3,017 units in 18 months.
-Gremlins also switched from non-synchronized 1st gear manual transmissions to full synchromesh, and the Borg-Warner-sourced automatic transmission was replaced by the Chrysler-designed TorqueFlite.
+Gremlins also switched from non-synchronized 1st gear manual transmissions to full synchromesh, and the Chrysler-designed TorqueFlite replaced the Borg-Warner-sourced automatic transmission.
 Other minor technical upgrades improved the car's reliability and durability.

 The Gremlin X package continued to be popular, while optional features now included an AM/FM radio, fabric sunroof, tilt steering wheel, inside hood release, trailer towing package for up to 2000 lb with a Class 1 hitch, as well as manual or power-assisted front disk brakes.

 American Motors introduced the automobile industry's first 12-month or 12000 mi bumper-to-bumper warranty, called the "Buyer Protection Plan".
 Its foundation was an emphasis on quality and durability, improved production by reducing the number of models and increasing the level of standard equipment.
 The new warranty included an innovative promise to customers that AMC would repair anything wrong with the car (except for tires).
 Owners were provided with a toll-free number to the company, as well as a free loaner car if a warranty repair took overnight.
 Numerous production and product improvements would result in fewer warranty claims, better public relations, and greater customer satisfaction and loyalty.

 Model year 1972 sales totaled 61,717, a 15% gain over the previous year.